HL7/davinci-deqm/source/pages/guidance.md

 ## Other Profiles Used In The Evaluation Of A Measure

-Depending on the specific Measure and Interaction, various DEQM, QI Core, and CFQM Profiles are used in the evaluation of a measure and referenced by a MeasureReport.
+Depending on the specific Measure and Interaction, various DEQM, QI Core, and CQFM Profiles are used in the evaluation of a measure and referenced by a MeasureReport.

 ## Must Support